eglerean/aiqualitative/doc/02_background.md

 ## What is GenAI?
 How does it work?

 This section needs expanding.
-It can reuse the content of one of our past staff training's events https://zenodo.org/records/10890289
+It can reuse the content of one of our past staff training's events:

+> Glerean, E., & Silva, P. E. S. (2024, March 28).
+Artificial Intelligence and Research Work.
+Zenodo. https://doi.org/10.5281/zenodo.10890289